V1EngineeringInc/V1EngineeringInc-Docs/docs/mp3dp/index.md

 ![!image](../img/mp3dpv5/ZAxisAssembly9.jpeg){: width="600"}

+Add the Z Belt upper to the extrusion above the rail using a M3x10mm screw and t-nut

 Thread in the belt and add some tension, you should be 2-10mm gap from the top of the rail.
 The test here is to make sure your Y trucks don’t hit in a later step.

+!!! tip inline end

+    To tension the belt, loosen the screw on the upper Z mount a little.
+Push up on the bottom of the mount until the Z belt has tension on it.
+Tighten the screw back down while holding the tension on the belts.

+    The Z belts do not need an excessive amount of tension on them.

 ![!image](../img/mp3dpv5/ZAxisAssembly10.jpeg){: width="600"}